vbalalian/vbalalian/README.md

 # Vincent Balalian — Data Analytics & Engineering Projects

 I’m a Business Analytics major with a focus on designing data pipelines, dashboards, and predictive models.
-My GitHub shows what I build, from ingestion to insight.

 ---